CS3398-Changelings-Aye/GigaBIte/README.md

  * Sebastian Santana: The main thing that went well was that processes implemented didnt end up breaking anything and all road blocks were very minor.
 Only thing that went wrong was github not commiting before vacation in order to finalize testing and implementations.
  * Nisa Lateef: My idea of implementing idea into the bot did not work as planned and was very difficult to implement.
+ * Dalton Melville: What did not go well was being able only to pull certain items from the database rather than pull the entire database with a certain command.

  What Might Be Impeding Us from Performing Better?
  * Lack of knowledge in a lot of specialty areas of discord bots kept the team from inplemtning all of the cool features we dreamed about adding.
  * The concept of time management and lack of solid group leadership.
+ * Lack of team communication.

  What Can We do to Improve?
  * In the future, we could spend more time learing as a group, rather than individually, and work togtehr more closely on the fucntionality and aspects of the bot.
+ * We can learn to communicate better as a team (Through group messages, discord, slack, etc...)

   (Team) One or more team bullets
   * Better communication and time spent in person with team.
 Working together closely and testing more.